Lansoprazole

 Lansoprazole, sold under the brand name Prevacid among others, is a medication which reduces stomach acid.
-It is used to treat peptic ulcer disease, gastroesophageal reflux disease, and Zollinger–Ellison syndrome.
-Effectiveness is similar to other proton pump inhibitors (PPIs).
+It is a proton pump inhibitor (PPI), used to treat peptic ulcer disease, gastroesophageal reflux disease, and Zollinger–Ellison syndrome.
+Its effectiveness is similar to that of other PPIs.
 It is taken by mouth.
 Onset is over a few hours and effects last up to a couple of days.

 Common side effects include constipation, abdominal pain, and nausea.
-Serious side effects may include osteoporosis, low blood magnesium, Clostridium difficile infection, and pneumonia.
+Serious side effects may include osteoporosis, low blood magnesium, Clostridioides difficile infection, and pneumonia.
 Use in pregnancy and breastfeeding is of unclear safety.
 It works by blocking H+/K+-ATPase in the parietal cells of the stomach.